Suspended and Attached Algae

 WATER QUALITY CONCERNS

 Excess nutrients in standing water (lakes, reservoirs) can result in “blooms” of algae that turn the water turbid.
 When the algae die, they sink to the bottom and decompose.
-In a stratified lake (winter or summer), where the deep waters are not easily reoxygenated, this decomposition may suck all the dissolved oxygen out of the water.
+In a stratified lake (during winter or summer), where the deep waters are not easily reoxygenated, this decomposition may suck all the dissolved oxygen out of the water.
 This can cause fish kills and odor problems.

 By late summer, these waterbodies with high concentrations of nutrients (nitrogen and phosphorus) may become dominated by cyanobacteria (often called blue green algae).
 These organisms often float in thick mats or form unsightly scums on the surface.
 They also may produce toxins.
 See Harmful Algal Blooms for more information.